jaydxyz/genetic-algorithm-library/README.md

 # Rust Genetic Algorithm Library

 A highly optimized and generic genetic algorithm library implemented in Rust.
-This library is designed to solve various optimization problems using genetic algorithms, showcasing advanced Rust concepts such as generics, trait bounds, and iterators for a flexible and efficient implementation.
+This library is designed to solve various optimization problems using genetic algorithms, showcasing advanced Rust concepts such as generics, trait bounds, and parallel iterators for a flexible and efficient implementation.

 ## Features

 - Generic representation of individuals, allowing users to define custom data structures for their specific problem.
 - Flexible fitness function definition using traits, enabling customization based on the problem requirements.
-- Various selection strategies, including tournament selection, roulette wheel selection, and rank-based selection.
-- Customizable crossover and mutation operators that can be easily extended to suit specific problem needs.
+- Customizable selection strategies, crossover operators, and mutation operators that can be easily extended to suit specific problem needs.
-- Parallel processing using Rust's concurrency features (`rayon` or `std::thread`) for improved performance.
+- Parallel processing using Rayon for improved performance on multi-core systems.
-- Termination criteria specification, such as maximum number of generations or desired fitness threshold.
-- Methods to collect and report statistics, such as best fitness, average fitness, and population diversity.
+- Option to provide an initial population or generate one randomly.
 - Well-documented examples demonstrating how to use the library for solving different optimization problems.
+- Thread-safe implementation, allowing for concurrent execution of genetic operations.

 ## Installation